 Link Type Cartridge or High Rupturing Capacity Fuses

 High rupturing capacity cartridge fuse, commonly called HRC cartridge fuses.
-The outer body is usually made of steatite, a ceramic material have good mechanical strength.
+The outer body is usually made of steatite; a ceramic material has good mechanical strength.
 The fuse element is connected to two end caps of brass or copper in the body.

-The metal end caps are screwed to the ceramic body by means of special forced screws to withstand the pressure developed under short circuit condition.
+The metal end caps are screwed to the ceramic body using special forced screws to withstand the pressure developed under short circuit condition.
 End contacts are welded to the metal end caps.
-An indicating device is provided to distinguish the blown fuse.
+An indicating device is provided to distinguish the blown a fuse.
 The space between the fuse element and the cartridge body is filled with power, pure quartz which acts as an arc extinguishing agent.

 The fuse element is of the silver or copper with a special shape.
 Normally, the fuse element has two or more sections joined by mean of a tin joint.
 The purpose of the tin joint is to limit the temperature of the fuse under small overload conditions.
 The melting point of silver is 980ºC while that of pure tin is 240ºC.
 As the circuit is overloaded the melting of tin prevents the silver element from attaining high temperature.